salahsaeed19/Dashboard_Boards/README.md

 - Browse existing boards and discussions on the home page.
 - Click on a board to view and participate in its discussions.
 - Create new topics within boards and post messages to engage in discussions.
+- User registration, login, and password change functionalities are available.

 ## Contributing